ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

     - **Locate by Instance**:
        1. Select the data encryption instance from the list.
 If you don't have an instance yet, you can click the link to create one.
        1. Select the data encryption key that is stored within the {{site.data.keyword.keymanagementserviceshort}} instance to use for encrypting the volume.
     - **Locate by CRN**: enter the CRN of the customer root key to be used for encrypting the volume.
+Choose this option if you're using a CRK from another account.
 1. When your changes are complete, click **Apply**.
 1. In the **Attached Block Storage volume** section, you can click **New Block Storage volume** to add a data volume and specify customer-managed encryption.
 On the **New Block Storage volume** page, update the fields in the **Encryption** section.
 See Table 1 for more information.
 When your changes are complete, click **Attach**.